IBM/flow-compiler/docs/FLOW.md

 The input to **flowc** consists of:

 * The **gRPC** definitions of all the microservices to be glued together.
-This is the collection of all the `.proto` used by all the microservices.
+This is the collection of all the `.proto` files used by all the microservices.
 * The **gRPC** definition of the final aggregated service.
 * The definition of a graph that repesents how the information flows from/to the component microservices.